-There are many sites that I missed, which deal with TTM autographs in general or offer address databases that happen to include information on Star Wars cast and crew members.
+There are many sites that I missed, that deal with TTM autographs in general or offer address databases that happen to include information on Star Wars cast and crew members.
 However, those fall outside of the scope of this post.
-For more information on the best sources for addresses (Star Wars and otherwise), please see my post to the topic here.
+For more information on the best sources for addresses (Star Wars and otherwise), please see my post on the topic here.

 If you know of any other important milestones in the Star Wars TTM hobby, please let me know in the comments below!